amajola/meditation-app/readme.md

 To run the app on your local machine, you will need to have Node.js and the Expo CLI installed.
 Follow the instructions below to get started:

 1. Clone the repository or download the source code.
-2. Navigate to the project directory and install the required dependencies using `npm install`.
+2. Navigate to the project directory and install the required dependencies using `yarn install`.
-3. Start the app by running `npm start`.
+3. Start the app by running `yarn {platform}`.
+Platforms being `ios` and `android`
-4. Use the Expo app on your mobile device to scan the QR code displayed in the terminal or the Expo Dev Tools.
-5. The app should launch on your mobile device.
+4. The app should launch on your mobile developer device or emulator.

 ## Technologies Used